pzdc-project/bitcore-lib-pivx/docs/govobject/govobject.md

 # Governance Object
-A Governance Object (or "govObject") is a generic structure introduced in Dash Core v12.1 to allow for the creation of Budget Proposals, Triggers, and Watch Dogs.
+A Governance Object (or "govObject") is a generic structure introduced in PZDC Core v2.0.1 to allow for the creation of Budget Proposals, Triggers, and Watch Dogs.
 Class inheritance has been utilized to extend this generic object into a "Proposal" which is outlined throughout the remainder of this document.

 ### `new GovObject([govObjectData])`